Severn Bridge: Construction

 The first 130-ton road section was lifted into place on Tuesday 27 October 1964, on the 'Severn Knave' barge.
 There were four barges, Severn Queen, Severn King, Severn Knave and Severn Princess.
 It was the first time that bridge sections had been floated in the river, and lifted.
 There were 88 road sections.
 The final section was lifted into place on Monday 19 July 1965.

+In May 1966, while on his way to Cardiff, Bob Dylan was photographed waiting for Aust ferry with the almost-finished bridge visible in the background behind him.
+Shortly after, the bridge was officially opened on 8 September 1966 by Queen Elizabeth II.

 For the Gloucestershire M4 approach road, a contract of £2,374,140 was given to Costain in August 1963, for four miles of dual carriageway.
 For the Monmouthshire M4 approach road, a contract of £1,677,564 was given to Martin Cowley Ltd of Clay Cross in Derbyshire, in March 1964, for four miles of dual carriageway.

 Construction of the Wye Bridge started in June 1963.

 Component structures

 The Severn Bridge crossing consists of four structures, which, in order from England to Wales, are: the Aust Viaduct, Severn Bridge, Beachley Viaduct and Wye Bridge.
 In 1998 the Severn Bridge and Aust Viaduct were given Grade I listed status, and the Beachley Viaduct (eastern/English end) of the Wye Bridge and the western/Welsh end of the Wye Bridge received Grade II listed status.